srgaurav2022/srgaurav2022/README.md

 <h1 align="center">Hey there 👋</h1>
-<h3 align="center">Hi, I'm srgaurav2022,Junior Web Programmer.
+<h3 align="center">Hii, I'm Gaurav, Junior Web Programmer.
 Learning a web programming language and curious about new stack of programming.
 Experience in internship and remote work.
 Responsible, wondering, and hard working.
 Client satisfaction is number one.</h3>

 - 🌱 I’m currently learning **JAVASCRIPT,REACT.JS**